An alerting policy is represented in the Cloud Monitoring API

 error/total ratio values like 1/0 or 2/1.

-The edge effect is typically less for ratios between larger numbers.
-You can get larger numbers by aggregation, either by using an alignment window that is longer than the sampling period, or by grouping together data for certain labels.
-These techniques minimize the effect of small differences in the number of points in a given interval; a two-point disparity is more significant if the expected number of points in an interval is three than if the expected number is 300.
+Ratios of larger numbers are less likely to result in nonsensical values.
+You can get larger numbers by aggregation, either by using an alignment window that is longer than the sampling period, or by grouping data for certain labels.
+These techniques minimize the effect of small differences in the number of points in a given interval.
+That is, a two-point disparity is more significant when the expected number of points in an interval is 3 than when the expected number is 300.

 If you are using built-in metric types, then you might have no choice but to compute ratios across metric types to get the value you need.

 If you are designing custom metrics that might count the same thing—like RPCs returning error status—in two different metrics, consider instead a single metric, which includes each count only once.
-For example, if you are counting RPCs and you want to track the ratio of unsuccessful RPCs to all RPCs, create a single metric type to count RPCs, and use a label to record the status of the invocation, including the "OK" status.
-Then each status value, error or "OK", is recorded by updating single counter for that case.
+For example, suppose that you are counting RPCs and you want to track the ratio of unsuccessful RPCs to all RPCs.
+To solve this problem, create a single metric type to count RPCs, and use a label to record the status of the invocation, including the "OK" status.
+Then each status value, error or "OK", is recorded by updating a single counter for that case.

 Condition for log-based alerting policies